gabrielratao/gabrielratao/README.md

 #### About me

 #### 🔭 Current job
-Nowadays I'm a data engineering inter on Grupo AG Capital.
+I'm a data engineering inter at Grupo AG Capital.

 #### ✨ Technologies
 - Python